50.04 Isola (I) - Chiavenna (I), ViaSpluga

 Holzsteg zwischen Isola und San Giacomo

-The fourth and final stage of the viaSpluga, the 65 km long classic cultural and long-distance hiking trail, takes you from Isola through the San Giacomo Valley to Chiavenna.
-The village of Chiavenna, which sits at the exit from the Val San Giacomo and Val Bregaglia valleys, was regarded as an important stopping-off point back in Roman times.
-It enchants visitors from all corners, exuding a charm more akin to the countries of the south.
+The fourth and final stage of the viaSpluga, the 65-kilometre classic cultural and long-distance hiking trail, leads from Isola through the Val San Giacomo to Chiavenna.
+The small town of Chiavenna at the end of the Val San Giacomo and Bergell was already an important crossroads in Roman times.
+It enchants visitors from near and far with its southern charm.

 Technique 3/6